mvolkmann/blog/src/smalltalk.md

 a value one pushes to the right/bottom, and a value of 0.5 centers.

-All of this values can be specified interactively by opening the halo for a `LayoutMorph`, clicking the blue menu button, and selecting "edit me".
+If the UI-Layout-Panel package is installed, all of these values can be specified interactively by opening the halo for a `LayoutMorph`, clicking the blue menu button, and selecting "edit me".
 The following dialog will appear: